KamRon-67/Framework-practice/README.md

 # Framework-practice
 working on functions that can make a virtual dom.
+Just Learning JavaScript.